arthur19312/blur-cursor/README.md

 };
 ```

-when you init, input the dom to mount the cursor:
+when you do init, input the dom to mount the cursor:

 ```javascript
 blurCursor.init(someDomNode);